Daryl Hannah: Film and television

 In 1985, Hannah appeared in and provided backing vocals in the music video "You're a Friend of Mine", performed by Clarence Clemons and Jackson Browne.
 She also appeared in the music video for Browne's "Tender Is the Night".
-Hannah's other roles during the 1980s included the film version of the best seller The Clan of the Cave Bear (1986) and Legal Eagles (1986) starring Robert Redford and Debra Winger.
+Hannah's other 1980s roles included the film version of the best seller The Clan of the Cave Bear (1986) and Legal Eagles (1986) starring Robert Redford and Debra Winger.
 She appeared in the Academy Award winning Wall Street (1987), for which she received a Razzie Award.
 Hannah starred in the title role of Fred Schepisi's film Roxanne (1987), a modern retelling of Edmond Rostand's play Cyrano de Bergerac.
 Her performance was described as "sweet" and "gentle" by film critic Roger Ebert.
 She also starred in High Spirits (1988) opposite Peter O'Toole and ended the decade with Woody Allen's Crimes and Misdemeanors (1989) and Steel Magnolias featuring Sally Field, Shirley MacLaine and Julia Roberts (1989).

-1990s

 Hannah played the daughter of Jack Lemmon's character in both of the Grumpy Old Men comedies.
 That same year, she played Nancy Archer in the HBO comedy remake of Attack Of The Fifty-Foot Woman.
 In 1995, Hannah was chosen by Empire magazine as No. 96 of the "100 Sexiest Stars in Film History."
 That year she appeared as homicidal sociopath Leann Netherwood in The Tie That Binds.
-She also starred in the 1998 direct-to-video film Addams Family Reunion playing Morticia Addams.
+In 1998 she played the co-lead to Christopher Reeve in the made-for-television film remake Rear Window.
+That same year she also starred in the direct-to-video film Addams Family Reunion playing Morticia Addams.

-2000s

-Hannah played Elle Driver, a one-eyed assassin, in Kill Bill (2003), directed by Quentin Tarantino.
+Hannah played Elle Driver, a one-eyed assassin, in Kill Bill: Volume 1 (2003), directed by Quentin Tarantino.
 Her performance in this film and her appearances in Speedway Junky (1999), Dancing at the Blue Iguana (2000), A Walk to Remember (2002), Northfork (2003), Casa de los Babys (2003) and Silver City (2004), have been described by some reviewers as a comeback.
 After Kill Bill, she appeared in several TV films and miniseries, including the Syfy original film Shark Swarm, Final Days of Planet Earth for the Hallmark Channel, and Kung Fu Killer for Spike.
 She also appeared in Shannon's Rainbow and The Cycle in 2009.